pgsleepy/ultimatexr.io-1/content/docs/getting-started/how-to-contribute.md

 Clear and comprehensive documentation is key to a successful project.
 Help us improve our documentation by fixing errors, adding examples, or suggesting clarifications.

+- To fix a typo or small error directly in the browser with no local setup, see [Submitting a Single Edit](/docs/contributing-to-the-guide/submitting-a-single-edit).
+- To write a new article or make larger changes with a live local preview, see [Previewing New Articles](/docs/contributing-to-the-guide/previewing-new-articles) and [Submitting a New Article](/docs/contributing-to-the-guide/submitting-a-new-article).
+- To keep your writing consistent with the rest of the documentation, check the [Guidelines](/docs/contributing-to-the-guide/guidelines).

 ### Bug Reports and Feature Requests

 Found a bug?
 Have an idea for a new feature?
 Let us know by opening an issue on [GitHub](https://github.com/VRMADA/ultimatexr-unity/).
 Be sure to provide as much detail as possible, including steps to reproduce the issue or a thorough description of the proposed feature.